The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 If Amazon denies a case, you have the option to appeal.
 Take a closer look at the basis for the denial and check whether you provided all the necessary information to Amazon.
 What additional information can you provide, and does the reason for the denial align with your original request?

-All-in-one package: SELLERLOGIC Lost & Found Full-Service
+All-round carefree package: SELLERLOGIC Lost & Found Full-Service

 Sandra Schriewer